dynamsoft-docs/capture-vision-docs/parameters/reference/document-normalizer-task-settings/base-document-normalizer-task-setting-name.md

 # BaseDocumentNormalizerTaskSettingName

-Specify a `DocumentNormalizerTaskSetting` object name.
-The current object will inherit the parameter settings of the specified object.
+Parameter `BaseDocumentNormalizerTaskSettingName` represents the name of another `DocumentNormalizerTaskSetting` object.
+It is used to inherit the parameters defined in its parent `DocumentNormalizerTaskSetting` object.
+If a parameter has already been defined in this object, the parameter with the same name will not be inherited from the parent object.

 ## Example